SK Sabir Boss vs Raistar: Who has better stats in Free Fire in January 2021?

 Ranked stats

-SK Sabir Boss has played 21 solo games and has racked up 14 kills at a K/D ratio of 0.67.
+SK Sabir Boss has played 21 ranked solo games and has 14 kills to his name, with a K/D ratio of 0.67.

-Also Read: Techno Gamerz's Free Fire ID, K/D ratio, and stats in January 2021
+Also Read: Ajjubhai (Total Gaming) vs Shadow Shooter: Who has better stats in Free Fire?

 Raistar’s Free Fire ID and stats